lsst-dm/panda_lsst_io/src/user/submit_workflow_local.rst

 common settings supplied in the YAML with *bps submit <config>.yaml* command.
 They are::

-   -  maxwalltime: 90000 maximum wall time on the execution node allowed to run a single job in seconds
+   -  requestWalltime: 90000 maximum wall time on the execution node allowed to run a single job in seconds

-   -  maxattempt: 1 number of attempts to successfully execute a job.
+   -  NumberOfRetries: 1 number of attempts to successfully execute a job.
 It is recommended to set this parameter at least to 5 due to preemptions of machines used in the GKE cluster